TheRenegadeCoder/sample-programs-website/docs/projects/bubble-sort/ruby/index.md

 rescue
   err()
 end

 ```

 {% endraw %}

-[Bubble Sort](https://sampleprograms.io/projects/bubble-sort) in [Ruby](https://sampleprograms.io/languages/ruby) was written by:
+Bubble Sort in [Ruby](https://sampleprograms.io/languages/ruby) was written by:

 - Jeremy Grifski
 - Parker Johansen

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 20 2019 19:51:53.
-The solution was first committed on Mar 20 2019 15:25:56.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution